msuhov1988/dropdown/README.md

 text — any string, but probably current value of the external input.
 ___
-Note: Since it is a plug-in component, its opening and closing must be controlled by external code.
-The component itself closes when you click on the element it is connected to again
+Note: Since it is a pluggable component, its opening and closing must be controlled by external code.

 ### 2. Events Emitted